Before You Read Any Further

 I’m guessing you mean pies or hand pies made with fruits, or maybe thumbprint cookies.
 Either way, for desserts, the best nut butter substitute will be tiger nut butter (tuber, not a tree nut), if you’re looking to replace function and the nutty taste.
 However, know that tiger nut butter doesn’t have the same consistency or creamy mouthfeel.
 It still functions in terms of weight and bulk, but will just be different.

-The seed butter blend from Beyond the Equator would be my next pick for you.
-That’s because a lot of the single ingredient nut butter substitutes just aren’t going to deliver what I think you’re trying to achieve in your desserts.
+Generally, a lot of the single ingredient nut butter substitutes just aren’t going to deliver what I think you’re trying to achieve in your desserts.
 Plus, some have a serious taste, and depending on the fruits you’re cooking with, they can clash.
+With that in mind, look for blends, or products that deliver a smoother taste.

 What’s the best sesame seed butter substitute for Middle Eastern cooking?